-A liability of \$18.7 million was recorded as of December 31, 2009 related to the special dividend mentioned above.
-This liability consisted of both the cash portion of the dividend declared and the fair value of the shares of stock to be issued.
+A liability of \$18.7 million was recorded as of December 31, 2009 related to the special dividend.
+This liability consisted of both the cash portion of the dividend declared and the fair value of the shares of Class A Common Stock to be issued.
 The liability was settled in January 2010 for \$1.9 million in cash and an increase in stockholders' equity of \$16.8 million, representing the fair value of the shares issued.